We Review Juicers and Blenders to See Which One You Should Buy

 Blender or juicer?

 Buying a blender or juicer primarily depends on whether you want to consume all the fibres from fruits and vegetables.
 If you want something more substantial and stuffed with all the good things for digestive health, get a blender for a smoothie.
-But if you prefer something that is smoother and easier to down quickly but still packed with the necessary nutrients, get a juicer.
+But if you prefer something smoother and easier to down quickly but still packed with the necessary nutrients, get a juicer.

-With a blender, you can also add in other ingredients like nut butters, yogurts and protein powders, which you can’t do with a juicer.
+With a blender, you can also add in other ingredients like nut butters, yoghurts and protein powders, which you can’t do with a juicer.
 If your recipes often include these extra ingredients, consider the blender.

 As a secondary consideration, think also about how much time you have to prep and clean up every time you use the appliance.
 If you are also planning on using it once a week, then a juicer would be fine.
 But if it’s an everyday affair, then maybe a blender would be easier.